wilfreddenton/udp-hole-punching/README.md

 The main package is the rendezvous server.
 Find a VPS or something to host it on.
 You can run everything locally but it won't really be testing whether or not hole punching works because it's on the same machine.
 Make sure that the server has TCP and UDP ports open to incoming traffic from 0-65535.

+To run it:

+1. `go install`
+2. udp-hole-punching

 ### 2. Adjust UI settings

 There are two UIs that you can use `gui` which is a web UI and `term-ui` which is a terminal UI.
+You can use any combination of UIs.

 Before you use one you should open the `main.go` file and switch the `serverTCPIP` and `serverUDPIP` constants to the IP address of your rendezvous server (no port).